rbazev/rbazev.github.io/landing.md

 ---
 title: Projects
 layout: landing
-description: 'What we are thinking about now'
+description: 'What we are thinking about now.'
-image: assets/images/pic07.jpg
+image: assets/images/neutral.jpg
 nav-menu: true
 ---